2024 Atlantic hurricane season: Hurricane Oscar

 On October 10, a tropical wave emerged into the Atlantic from the west coast of Africa.
 After remaining disorganized for several days due to dry air and moderate wind shear, a circulation began developing as the system passed north of the Lesser Antilles, and early on October 19, Tropical Storm Oscar formed approximately 180 mi north of Puerto Rico.
 In addition to very warm seas and light to moderate wind shear, the cyclone's small size allowed for quick intensification, with Oscar reaching hurricane status by 18:00 UTC.
-Hurricane-force winds less than 6 mi from the center.
+Hurricane-force winds extended less than 6 mi from the center.
 Late on October 19, Oscar struck Grand Turk Island with winds of 85 mph (140 km/h).
 The system then turned southwestward due to low- to mid-level ridge over the eastern United States and passed near Inagua in the Bahamas on October 20, shortly before Oscar's barometric pressure fell to 984 mbar.
 At 22:00 UTC, Oscar made landfall in Baracoa, located in the Cuban province of Guantánamo.
 Oscar quickly weakened to a tropical storm early on October 21 and slowed considerably due to collapsing steering currents, but re-emerged into the Atlantic several hours later.
 Late on October 22, Oscar degenerated into a trough over the central Bahamas, before soon being absorbed by a non-tropical low.

 In the Bahamas, residents of Inagua had to evacuate after their homes were damaged.
 Oscar downed trees and deroofed at least one residence on Grand Turk Island in the Turks and Caicos Islands.
 In Cuba, 6.5 ft swells hit Baracoa, damaging walls and roofs of numerous structures.
 Approximately 15,000 structures suffered damage, mostly in Guantánamo and Holguín provinces, with more than 1,000 of those experiencing a partial roof collapse.
 The hurricane also caused millions of people to lose electricity and damaged roughly 35 mi of roads, including 5 bridges.
 Heavy crop losses occurred over eastern Cuba.
 At least eight people died in the country.
 Aon estimated that the cyclone caused about US$50 million in damage.
 The remnants of Oscar, combined with a trough and tropical wave, caused urban flooding in Puerto Rico.
 Additionally, Oscar's remnants produced abnormally high tides in the Northeastern United States.